The ANA welcomes members at every career level and offers benefits tailored to your needs.

 Corresponding Members are those who reside outside the United States or Canada and who have attained a full-time faculty position at a recognized institution.

 - Government and Nonprofit Special Advisory Members ($425/year for nonprofit; no fee for government)

 Government and nonprofit Special Advisory Membership pertains to the holder of the relevant governmental or nonprofit advocacy group position through the duration of the ANA appointment, and not to the specific individual.
 At the discretion of the Executive Committee, the ANA may request that an employee or employees of the governmental or nonprofit advocacy group be appointed by the Director of the relevant governmental or nonprofit advocacy group office to serve on one or more ANA committees in the capacity of Special Advisory Member of the ANA.
 The appropriate position and term of appointment for each Special Advisory Member will be agreed upon by the Executive Committee of the ANA and the Director of the relevant governmental or nonprofit office before the specific appointment is made.

 Industry Liaisons are those professionals with a significant interest in neuroscience and the ability to assist in the understanding and treatment of neurological disorders.
 Industry Liaisons must be an MD, PhD, or DO who is neuroscience-oriented (neurologists preferred) and is actively working at a recognized company.
 The Industry Liaison membership will be in effect for as long as the professional is employed at the company for which they applied or moves to another recognized company.

 - Honorary Fellows (No membership fee)

-Honorary Fellows are those individuals who by reason of professional and scientific qualifications, are deemed worthy of such election to membership of the Association and elevated at the discretion of the Board of Directors.
+Honorary Fellows are those individuals who by reason of professional and scientific qualifications, are deemed worthy of such election to Honorary membership status.
+Candidates for Honorary Membership are submitted to the Honorary Membership and Awards Committee for review and elevated at the discretion of the Board of Directors.